hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.92/node/grafana-dashboards.md

 ![Initial Dashboard](/img/node/Grafana-initial-dashboard.png)

 Each dashboard will have a description and tooltip explaining what you are looking at for all the major and important metrics.

-## Heartbeat

-Many of your Grafana metrics will relate to pings generated from the `heartbeat` of your node or other nodes on the network.
-The heartbeat mechanism is simply the periodic pings every node on the network sends to its visible peers.

-Your node will send a ping to every node it can see and record whether or not it gets a response.
-If there is no response, it will wait twice as long to send the next ping.
-This exponential backoff starts with the default of one ping every two seconds and doubles until 512 seconds, the maximum delay between pings to a specific node.

-When a successful ping goes through, the pinging delay reduces to two seconds again.
-A node's ratio of successful pings to total pings generates the [connectivity score](./hoprd-commands.md#info) between those two nodes.